RTFC Homepage

 Improvement:

-if a list of the styles "Wiles" and "List continueN" after the "E-book standard 16" and is in a frame, the frame is now left-aligned across all list levels.
-Although this differs from the presentation in Microsoft Word, it is more in line with the expectations of users of the e-book standard.
-Please note that this type of conversion only takes place if the option "Conversion of special notations according to the e-book standard" is activated in the text profile or an e-book tag has already been used in the document (only for the Professional Edition).
+If a list using the "ListN" and "List ContinuationN" paragraph styles was formatted according to "E-book standard 16" and is placed inside a frame, the frame is now displayed left-aligned across all list levels.
+Although this differs from the display in Microsoft Word, it better matches the expectations of users of the e-book standard.
+Please note that this kind of rendering only occurs if the "Convert special notations according to the e-book standard" option is enabled in the text profile, or an e-book tag has already been used in the document (Professional Edition only).

 Improvement: